apache/pulsar/site/docs/latest/getting-started/Pulsar-2.0.md

 #### Flexible topic naming

-All topic names in Pulsar 2.0 ultimately have the form shown [above](#no-cluster-component) but you can now use shorthand names in many cases (for the sake of simplicity).
+All topic names in Pulsar 2.0 internally have the form shown [above](#no-cluster-component) but you can now use shorthand names in many cases (for the sake of simplicity).
 The flexible naming system stems from the fact that there is now a default topic type, tenant, and namespace:

 Topic aspect | Default
 :------------|:-------